 MDP is a partnership with cooperating State agencies that are responsible for sample collection and analyses.
-Eleven States participated in 2004: California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin.
+In 2005, eleven States participated in the program: California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin.
 Because together these States represent all regions of the country and more than half the Nation's population, MDP data can be used to develop inferences about the national food supply.

-This summary is intended to provide the reader with an update on the methods, modifications, and refinements made during program development, as well as an overview of the data obtained during 2004.
+This summary is intended to provide the reader with an overview of data collected in 2005 and summarizes program refinements made during that year.
 MDP data are important in developing baseline levels of targeted pathogens in the domestic food supply.
 As a continuous data-gathering program, MDP data can be used to identify microbial trends and to develop risk models.